 Well, after all my experiences with the guitar in Spain, I gave away my original guitar which was of poor quality too.
 And the one I bought in Sanlucar de Barrameda didn’t make it on the plane.

 I love the guitar too much to murder it with my unprofessional playing, and so I have put the instrument to rest in my life and listen to the experts on CDs.

 The heart and soul of the guitar will always be found in Spain, and no electric guitar or country-western style can hold a candle to Granada’s cultural icon.

 Let’s hear it for the musicians of the world!

 *Before relocating to the United States, Mary was editor of Guidepost.

 Zarzuela poster/Diario de Madrid, CC BY4.0

-Guitarists with The Alhambra/wingpix, CC BY2.0
+Guitarists with the Alhambra in the background/wingpix, CC BY2.0

 Texts, prints, photos and other illustrative materials depicted in GUIDEPOST have been either contributed by the authors of each published work or, to the Magazine’s good-faith knowledge, are in the public domain or otherwise benefit from the allowances of Articles 9(2), 10, 10(bis), and applicable others of the Berne Convention for the Protection of literary and artistic works.